Category: Story

 Batch Processing: Converting Thousands of Images Simultaneously

-If you’re an e-commerce manager or a photographer, you don’t have time to click through images one by one.
+If you are an e-commerce manager or a photographer, you do not have time to click through images one by one.
 Modern tools now use your computer’s CPU and GPU to handle heavy workloads fast.

 Data from HitPaw shows that professional converters can batch process 200-333 images per minute.
 This means you can optimize a library of over 1,000 photos in less than five minutes.
 For webmasters, the Imagify plugin automates this by optimizing images the moment you upload them to your media library, letting the server do the heavy lifting in the background.